 When and how should we communicate uncertainty?
 Should we use words rather than numbers?
 What sorts of graphics are helpful?

-Dr Alexandra Freeman, from the Winton Centre for Risk & Evidence Communication at the University of Cambridge, will talk about the problems and some of the solutions to conveying numbers to patients with varying levels of numeracy.
+Dr Alexandra Freeman, from the Winton Centre for Risk & Evidence Communication at the University of Cambridge, talks about the problems and some of the solutions to conveying numbers to patients with varying levels of numeracy.

 For example, when and how should we communicate uncertainty?
 Should we use words rather than numbers?
 What sorts of graphics are helpful?
 Not all of these have easy answers, but the Centre’s work, along with that of many others, does provide some helpful guidelines.